-• Linezolid tablets are not indicated for the treatment of Gram-negative infections.
+Linezolid for oral suspension is not indicated for the treatment of Gram-negative infections. .
+The safety and efficacy of Linezolid for oral suspension formulations given for longer than 28 days have not been evaluated in controlled clinical

-• The safety and efficacy of linezolid formulations given for longer than 28 days have not been evaluated in controlled clinical drugs, linezolid tablets should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of linezolid for oral suspension formulations and other antibacterial drugs, line zolid should be used only treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
 (1.7)